 In fact, the best brews keep revealing different flavor illusions.
 Some aberrations in brewing quality could augment flavor factors, but not necessarily the true essence of a beer or ale.
 Each brewers batch is made separately so ingredients are always going to differ by even the smallest percentage.
 But the best way to experience the best brews is on tap, since pasteurization and processing sometimes dwindle the adjuncts, complexities, and dimensions of bottled beers.

-But wait, while I was compiling micro-macro brews, I decided to visit many stateside brewpubs, which sell their own unique ‘home brews’ on-site or in 1-gallon growlers-to-go.
+But wait, while I was compiling micro-macro brews, I decided to visit many stateside brewpubs, which sell their own unique ‘home brews’ on-site or in 1-gallon growlers-to-go (and by 2020, improved cans).
 In my BEER INDEX (a thoughtfully scatterbrained travelogue), many brewpub offerings could be found.
 Though not yet a comprehensive listing, it will definitely help vacationing readers sort through the (sometimes) over-saturated marketplace.

 WE APOLOGIZE FOR ANY DISCREPANCIES.

 Personally, my search never stopped in the New York vicinity.
-During the last few years, I bought brews while vacationing in cities, towns, and rural areas all over America, scouring liquor stores, bars, eateries, microbrews, and delicatessens (see BEER INDEX).
+During the last few years (2001 onward), I bought brews while vacationing in cities, towns, and rural areas all over America, scouring liquor stores, bars, eateries, microbrews, and delicatessens (see BEER INDEX).
 So drink and be merry while sorting through this guide’s mighty pile of recommendations.

 Good talking to you John!!!!!
 Called Al today also, he must be sleeping…lol

 To anyone reading this:m These two guys, John and Al, are the absolute true authority on beer!!!!!!